ewels/tower-action/README.md

 **[Required]** Pipeline parameters.

 Should be a JSON object, quoted as a string in your GitHub Actions workflow.
-Must all be on a single line.

 ### `profiles`

 **[Required]** Nextflow config profiles.

 Should be a JSON list of strings, quoted in your GitHub Actions workflow.
-Must all be on a single line.